lakshaysaini0910/Todo-Application/README.md

 * ✅ Mark tasks as completed
 * 🗑️ Delete individual tasks
 * 🧹 Clear all completed tasks
-* 💾 Save tasks using Local Storage
-* 📊 Display remaining active tasks
 * 🔍 Filter tasks by **All**, **Active**, and **Completed**
+* 💾 Persist tasks using Local Storage
+* 📊 Display the count of remaining active tasks
 * 📱 Fully responsive design

-## 🛠️ Tech Stack
+## 🛠️ Technologies Used

 * HTML5
 * CSS3